RyanT5/prosper-website/content/team.md

 </a>
 </div>
 <div class="team-info-container">
-<h3 class="team-member-name">Aggeliki Koufali</h3>
+<h3 class="team-member-name">Angeliki Koufali</h3>
 <h5 class="team-member-position">Head of Operations</h5>
 <p>“I am a fourth year Economics student from Greece.
-I joined Prosper because I wanted to learn more about Finance and how it can be used through socially responsible investing to make a positive social impact.
+I joined Prosper because I wanted to learn more about finance and how it can be used through socially responsible investing to make a positive social impact.
 Being the next Head of Operations, I am excited to dive into Prosper’s affairs and ensure the fund’s operations run as smoothly and effectively as possible.”</p>
 </div>
 </div>